Big Tech In Washington's Hot Seat: What You Need To Know

 - Has topped 150 million paying subscribers to its Prime service worldwide

-- Employs more than 840,000 workers globally, mostly in warehouses
+- Employs a million workers globally, mostly in warehouses

 Critics say Amazon abuses its position as the operator of a top online marketplace as well as a merchant on the same platform.
 They argue that Amazon undercuts competitors by charging lower prices at a loss.
 Officials in the E.U. are soon expected to reveal the results of their investigation into whether Amazon exploits data it collects from other sellers for its own benefit.